f-t-s/al-folio/_projects/icr.markdown

 [Competitive Gradient Descent (CGD)](https://f-t-s.github.io/projects/cgd/) lets both players try to anticipate each other's action by solving for a local Nash-equilbrium at every step, which results in greatly increased ICR.

 When applying CGD to the example on MNIST, we see that training the discriminator using CGD while keeping the generator fixed will make it even more robust to counteraction of the discriminator.
-We also observe that CGD prolongs the duration of the projection projection state in the example on ICR
+We also observe that CGD prolongs the duration of the projection state in the example on ICR

 <div class="img_row">
     <img class="col threehalf left" src="{{ site.baseurl }}/assets/img/SimGD_CGD_blog.png" alt="" title="CGD prolongs the time spend in the projection state."/>